-An individual confined to a nursing home or hospital on a permanent basis is not considered a family member.
-If there is a question about the status of a family member, the PHA will request verification from a responsible medical professional and will use this determination.
+The PHA will request verification from a responsible medical professional and will use this determination.
 If the responsible medical professional cannot provide a determination, the person generally will be considered temporarily absent.
 The family may present evidence that the family member is confined on a permanent basis and request that the person not be considered a family member.
+When an individual who has been counted as a family member is determined permanently absent, the family is eligible for the medical expense deduction only if the remaining head, spouse, or cohead qualifies as an elderly person or a person with disabilities.